LukasIngemarsson/clip-pubmedvision/README.md

 # Self-Supervised CLIP Fine-Tuning with Medical Image-Text Data

-This is a project that was done as part of the course [TDDE09 Natural Language Processing](https://liu-nlp.ai/tdde09/).
+In this project, the objective was to investigate the potential of (medical) image-text data when fine-tuning CLIP for image classification, in absence of labeled data.
+The project was done as part of the course [TDDE09 Natural Language Processing](https://liu-nlp.ai/tdde09/).

 The details of the project and my personal learnings are described in [this short paper](paper.pdf).